luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ## Introduction

 Deep neural networks (DNNs) is the key technique in modern artificial intelligence (AI) that has provided state-of-the-art accuracy on many applications, and due to this, they have received significant interest.
 The ubiquity of smart devices and autonomous robot systems are placing heavy demands on DNNs-inference hardware with high energy and computing efficiencies along with rapid development of AI techniques.
 The high energy efficiency, computing capabilities and reconfigurability of FPGA make it a promising platform for hardware acceleration of such computing tasks.

-In this challenge, we have designed a flexible video processing framework on a KV260 SoM, which can be used in a smart camera for intelligent transportation system (ITS) application.
-Our framework is not only capable to automatically detect application scenarios (e.g. Car or Pedestrian) using a semantic segmentation network, and it is also able to automatically select best of the DNN models for the application scenarios.
+In this challenge, we have designed a flexible video processing framework on a KV260 SoM, which can be used in a smart camera application for intelligent transportation system (ITS) in smart city.
+Our framework is not only capable to automatically detect application scenarios (e.g. Car or Pedestrian) using a semantic segmentation and road line detection network, and it is also able to automatically select the best of the DNN models for the application scenarios.
 Thanks for the dynamic reconfiguration and rum-time management APIs, our system is able to dymanicly switching the DNN inference model at run-time without stop the video pipeline.
-This finally allows our smart camera system to be ***truly adaptive***, and achieve the __best performance__ in a __smarter way__.
+This finally allows our smart camera system to be truly adaptive, and achieve the best performance in a smarter way.

+### Key features/functions
+- Support application scenarios detection (e.g. Car, Pedestrian, and many more) using semantic segmentation and road line detection networks.
+- Extend the existing VVAS framework (v1.0) with supports of many more DNN models: semantic segmentation, lane detection, pose detection, OFA, and many more when using our flexible JSON interface.
+- Support dynamic model switching for both software and hardware video processing pipelines.
+- Support run-time performance monitoring with graphic interface on monitor (e.g. Power consumption, FPS, temperature, CPU/Memory, and many more system information).
+- Support switching DNN inference models dynamically (e.g. using models with different pruning factors) in the run-time without affecting the system performance.
+- Support mitigation to other Xilinx Ultrascale+ MPSoC platform

 ### Requirements
 - Vitis-AI 1.4.1
 - Vivado 2021.1
 - PetaLinux 2021.1
+- VVAS 1.0
-- KV260
+- KV260 or any compatible Xilinx Ultrascale+ MPSoC, e.g. ZCU104, Ultra96
 - HDMI monitor and cable
 - HD camera (Optional)